You've signed in with a UCLA undergraduate student account.

 Graduate students who hold AAP appointments must meet criteria including the following:

-Departmental Scholars students who want to be appointed as a Teaching Assistant must meet criteria including the following:
+Departmental Scholars students who want to be appointed as a Teaching Assistant must meet the criteria, including the following:

 Please see the Academic Apprentice Personnel Manual for further details.